Namakoro Diallo

-Namakoro Diallo (born 29 March 1996) is a French professional footballer who plays as a left-back for club Quevilly-Rouen.
+Namakoro Diallo (born 29 March 1996) is a French professional footballer who plays as a left-back.

 Early life

 Diallo was born in Saint-Denis, in the northern suburbs of Paris, to Malian parents.
 He acquired French nationality on 11 December 2008, through the collective effect of his parents' naturalization.

 Club career

 Diallo first appeared for the reserve team in 2014, and signed his first professional contract with his youth club Rennes.
 He made his professional debut for Rennes in a 7–0 Coupe de la Ligue loss to Monaco on 14 December 2016.
 On 24 January 2018, Diallo fractured his tibia which required surgery.

 In August 2019, Rennes loaned Diallo to Championnat National side Avranches until the end of the 2019–20 season.

 On 30 September 2024, Diallo signed a two-year deal with Quevilly-Rouen.

 International career

 Diallo made one appearance for the France U20s in a 2–0 friendly win over the Netherlands U20s on 7 September 2015.